MOSH-Insa-Toulouse/Negatu_Gas_sensor/README.md

 ## Authors
 Negatu Michael
-5th year student at Insa de Toulouse majoring in automatics and electronics Innovative Smart System
+5th year student at Insa de Toulouse majoring in automatics and electronics
+Innovative Smart System

 ## Acknowledgments
-Jean-Louis NOULLET for the design of the amplifier circuit Jérémie GRISOLIA and Benjamin MESTRE for the lecture in which we learned  a lot on Arduino.
+Jean-Louis NOULLET for the design of the amplifier circuit.
+Jérémie GRISOLIA and Benjamin MESTRE for the lecture in which we learned  a lot on Arduino.
-Arnauld BIGANZOLI for the KiCad lectures and initiation on Github Catherine CROUZET for the wielding of the shields
+Arnauld BIGANZOLI for the KiCad lectures and initiation on Github.
+Catherine CROUZET for the wielding of the shields.